ideal-iqa/iqa-eval/README.md

 This repository contains a collection of several IQA metrics in Python (SSIM, PSNR, MS-SSIM, VIF, DISTS, HaarPSI, LPIPS, PaQ2PiQ) and Matlab (SSIM, PSNR, MS-SSIM, IW-SSIM, DISTS, DSS, FSIM, GMSD, HaarPSI, MDSI, NIQE, VSI, BRISQUE) used in the paper [A study on the adequacy of common IQA measures for medical images](https://arxiv.org/abs/2405.19224) for several datasets.

+Furthermore, we provide annotations for the datasets:
+* [LIVE Image Quality Assessment Database Release 2](http://live.ece.utexas.edu/research/quality), converted to grayscale  with the in-built MATLAB function mat2gray
+* [LIVE Multiply Distorted Image Quality Database](https://live.ece.utexas.edu/research/Quality/live_multidistortedimage.html), converted to grayscale  with the in-built MATLAB function mat2gray

-If you use this code, please cite the paper:
+If you use this code or the annotations, please cite the paper:
 ```
 @InProceedings{breger2024study,
       title={A study on the adequacy of common IQA measures for medical images},